 Data sharing for NAHIP

-The NAHIP is an ongoing collaboration between governments, livestock industries, Animal Health Australia (AHA) and Wildlife Health Australia.
+The NAHIP is an ongoing collaboration between governments, livestock industries, Animal Health Australia (AHA) and Wildlife Health Australia (WHA).
 NAHIP collates surveillance and monitoring data to provide an overview of animal health in Australia.
-NAHIP maintains a data reporting program for all clinical disease investigations of national notifiable animal diseases of terrestrial animals.
-The Animal Health Committee agrees to the list which includes diseases that are notifiable to the World Organisation for Animal Health (WOAH) in addition to endemic diseases of national significance.
+NAHIP maintains a data reporting program for all clinical disease investigations of national notifiable animal diseases of terrestrial animals, except for wildlife which are recorded under WHA’s electronic Wildlife Health Information System (eWHIS).
+The national list of notifiable animal diseases is agreed by Animal Health Committee.
+The list is based on the listed diseases of the World Organisation for Animal Health (WOAH).
+Specified endemic diseases are included for surveillance purposes to detect unusual incident involving mortality or sickness of animals and diseases of public health significance.

 Data collated under NAHIP are essential for supporting trade in animal commodities and meeting Australia’s animal health reporting obligations.
 A key objective of the NAHIP is to manage, analyse and report data to accurately reflect Australia’s animal health status as well as its surveillance and disease control activities and capabilities.
 The NAHIP seeks to ensure that summary animal health information is available to AHA members through a national system.